-25 ACADEMIC GRIEVANCE POLICY
+24 ACADEMIC GRIEVANCE POLICY

-25.1 ACADEMIC GRIEVANCE AND COMPLAINTS
+24.1 ACADEMIC GRIEVANCE AND COMPLAINTS

 Students are free to speak with professors to express concerns about final grades.
 A student may speak to his instructor if s/he thinks they have been graded inappropriately on an assignment or exam or given a final course grade that is inappropriate.
 If the student thinks the instructor decision is dissatisfying, s/he may express in writing a grievance to the dean.
-If the complaint is against the dean, the student may submit an appeal directly to the Chief Executive Officer.
+If the complaint is against the dean, the student may submit an appeal directly to the President.

 Students will not be subjected to any unfair actions as a result of initiating a complaint proceeding.

-25.1.1 Submitting a Complaint to the Office of the CEO
+24.1.1 Submitting an Inquiry/Complaint to the Office of the President

-When the Office of the CEO receives a formal letter of inquiry/complaint, the CEO will convene an Administrative Hearing Committee to consider the inquiry/complaint.
+When the Office of the President receives a formal letter of inquiry/complaint, the President will convene an Administrative Hearing Committee to consider the inquiry/complaint.
 The Committee will meet to discuss the written grievance and analyze all the facts submitted.
 A written notification of the decision should be sent to the student and the dean within 30 days from filing the inquiry.
 The office of the Dean will keep a record of all student complaints and documentation of how they were handled.
-The decision of the CEO is final.
+The decision of the President is final.

-25.1.2 Non-Academic Grievance Policy
+24.1.2 Non-Academic Grievance Policy